Carlo-francoism

 Carlo-francoism (carlofranquismo, also carlo-franquismo) was a branch of Carlism which actively engaged in the regime of Francisco Franco.
-Though mainstream Carlism retained independent stand, many Carlist militants on their own assumed various roles in the Francoist system, e.g. as members of the FET executive, Cortes procuradores, or civil governors.
+Though mainstream Carlism retained an independent stand, many Carlist militants on their own assumed various roles in the Francoist system, e.g. as members of the FET y de las JONS executive, Cortes procuradores, or civil governors.
 The Traditionalist political faction of the Francoist regime issued from Carlism particularly held tight control over the Ministry of Justice.
 They have never formed an organized structure, their dynastical allegiances remained heterogeneous and their specific political objectives might have differed.
 Within the Francoist power strata, the carlo-francoists remained a minority faction that controlled some 5% of key posts; they failed to shape the regime and at best served as counter-balance to other groupings competing for power.

 In Spanish the term appears in scientific narrative, though it is mostly used as a derogatory designation intended to stigmatize and abuse; the related name of carlofranquistas has filtered out from Spanish historiography and public discourse into the English academic language.
-Alternative terms used are “carlistas colaboracionistas”, “carlistas unificados”, “carlismo franquista”, “tradicionalistas pro-franquistas”, “pseudotradicionalistas franquistas”, “carlo-falangistas”, “carlo-fascistas”, "tradicionalistas del Movimiento", “tacitistas” or "carloenchufistas", usually highly abusive and disparaging.
+Alternative terms used are "carlistas oficialistas", “carlistas colaboracionistas”, “carlistas unificados”, “carlismo franquista”, “tradicionalistas pro-franquistas”, “pseudotradicionalistas franquistas”, “carlo-falangistas”, “carlo-fascistas”, "tradicionalistas del Movimiento", “tacitistas” or "carloenchufistas", usually highly abusive and disparaging.
 There is no obvious corresponding but non-partisan term available.